Rowan hosts cybersecurity seminar | More

 A time for service and celebration: SGA presents third annual Holiday Week | More

 Boro in Lights brings Rowan and Glassboro residents together for holiday cheer | More

 New research provides key insight about mitochondrial replacement therapy | More

 Rowan University School of Osteopathic Medicine Dean Named to Veterans Affairs Advisory Committee | More

 To download past issues of CHSS newsletters, please visit our publications section.

 Welcome to Law and Justice Studies

-The undergraduate Law & Justice Studies program provides an interdisciplinary approach to the study of crime, the function of criminal law and the criminal justice system.
-The program focuses on preparing students for professional careers in the major areas of law enforcement and security services, court services, corrections and human services by combining an academic challenge with practical work experience through internships.
+Welcome to the Law and Justice Studies Department hompage.
+The undergraduate Law and Justice Studies program provides an interdisciplinary approach to the study of crime, the function of criminal law and the criminal justice system.
+The program focuses on preparing students for professional careers in the major areas of law enforcement and security services, court services, corrections and human services by combining academically challenging coursework with practical work experience through internships.
 The program provides the rigorous preparation necessary for students who wish to continue their education at the graduate level.
-The Department of Law & Justice Studies is the largest department in the College of Humanities and Social Sciences at Rowan University and has approximately 500 majors.
+The Department of Law and Justice Studies is the largest department in the College of Humanities and Social Sciences at Rowan University and has approximately 500 majors.

 Dual Degree (4+1) Program allows students to earn a Bachelor of Arts in Law and Justice Studies and a Master of Arts in Criminal Justice in FIVE years!